wp-plugins/groups/readme.txt

 == Upgrade Notice ==

 = 1.3.14 =
-* New useful features: quick-create group and capability directly on posts (access restriction); groups are shown along with access restriction capabilities (can be toggled).
+* New useful features, UI and workflow improvements.
+Quick-create group and capability directly on posts (access restriction); groups are shown along with access restriction capabilities (can be toggled).

 = 1.3.13 =
 * Minor fixes (also tested WordPress 3.6.1 compatibility).